Professional Community for Car Dealers, Marketing, Advertising and Sales Leaders

 Added by Mike Gorun on November 19, 2012 at 10:08am — No Comments

 How many cards do you have in your wallet?
 The average U.S. household now belongs to more than 18 loyalty programs, for a total of more than 2 billion memberships.
-That’s an awful lot of loyal customers, but as it turns out, all these programs and cards are having an…Continue
+That’s an awful lot of loyal customers, but as it turns out, all these programs and cards are having an unintended effect: customer loyalty…Continue

 Added by Mike Gorun on November 13, 2012 at 9:00am — No Comments

-You may be surprised that just as many customers respond positively to intangible rewards, such as…Continue
+You may be surprised that just as many customers respond positively to intangible rewards, such as an elevation in status, or feeling like they contributed to a good…Continue

 General Motors recently announced a customer loyalty initiative to increase its customer retention rates from 52% to 58%.
 The car manufacturer has assigned a concrete value for every percentage point of improvement in customer retention rates: $700 million.
 If GM achieves their goal of 58% customer retention, it will add $4.2 billion in annual revenue to the bottom line.